 - 3.4.
 Section 5 of the proposed Pay Policy Statement shows two pay multiples.
-The first being comparison with the median earnings of the whole workforce (as recommended by Hutton), using the basic pay for full-time equivalents. - 3.5.
-The second multiple is for the lowest pay point, which has previously been used as a benchmark following suggestions by the Government that a ratio of 20:1 should be regarded as a maximum level which public sector organisations should not exceed.
-The Service revised its pay grading structure for professional, technical and support staff in 2019/20 which resulted in a reduction in the number of pay increments within a salary grade from five to four for grades 3 to 11.
-For grade 2, the number of pay increments was decreased to three and for grade 1 this was reduced to two (although the Service does not currently have any jobs at Grade 1).
-The effect of this was that the pay multiple ratio between the Chief Fire Officer and the lowest paid employee decreased from 12.8:1 to 8.5:1 in that year.
-The lowest pay point is currently £18,933, giving a ratio of 8.4:1.
+The first is a comparison with the median earnings of the whole workforce (as recommended by Hutton), using the basic pay for full-time equivalents. - The second multiple is the relationship between the highest (for this Authority, the 3.5.
+Chief Fire Officer) and lowest pay point.
+This method has previously been used as a benchmark following suggestions by the Government that a ratio of 20:1 should be regarded as a maximum level which public sector organisations should not exceed.
+The Service revised its pay grading structure for professional, technical and support staff ("Green Book" staff) in 2019-20.
+This resulted in a reduction in the number of pay increments within a salary grade from five to four for grades 3 to 11.
+For grade 2, the number of pay increments was decreased to three and for grade 1 this was reduced to two (although the Service does not currently have any posts at Grade 1).
+The effect of this was that the pay multiple ratio between the Chief Fire Officer and the lowest paid employee decreased from 12.8 to 1 to 8.5 to 1 in that year.
+The lowest pay point is currently £18,933, giving a ratio of 8.6 to 1.
+It should be noted here, though, that the Green Book pay award for 2021-22 has, at the time if writing, still to be finalised.
+The current employers offer is for a 1.75% increase, which once finalised, would result in a change in the ratio to 8.4 to 1.